§1110. Carbon Dioxide Geologic Storage Trust Fund

 Senate Committee on Environmental Quality before March first.

-H. Every five years the commissioner shall submit a report to the Senate Committee
+I. Every five years the secretary shall submit a report to the Senate Committee on

-effectiveness of the fund and other related provisions in this Part and provides such other
+effectiveness of the fund and other related provisions in this Chapter and provides other

 information as may be requested by the legislature to allow the legislature to assess the